CodecoolGlobal/tech-interview-workbook-AishSunbae/docs/module_progbasics.md

 [source](https://www.quora.com/In-Python-why-cant-you-remove-elements-from-a-list-with-a-for-loop-but-you-can-with-a-while-loop)

-IndexError: list index out of range
-I do not think so.
-Try it!
-Python will recognise, and use the new list's lenght.

-*When we delete an item from the list, we are destructively shortening the list, but the range stays the same.
-Thus, the length of the range is no longer equal to the length of the list, in fact it is greater.
-Thus, at some point  i  exceeds the count of the list and so we get an index out of range error.*
+*When we delete an item from the list the for loop will be skip some element, because we changed the list(indexing).
+When we add an item  to the list the for loop will be forever running.*

 #### What is the "golden rule" of variable scoping in Python (context: LEGB)?
 What is the lifetime of variables?